 If you’re training at the gym, solving your boulder problems or hiking to your mountain crag in your climbing pants, we’ve selected the best climbing pants for you to choose from.

 Most of these are suitable for more than one type of climbing, and we’ve selected models known for their versatility, durability, and comfort.
-After our selection of top climbing pants, we’ll give you tips on how to pick the right model for you.

 - prAna Stretch Zion Climbing Pants